yoshino-polyu/computer-graphics/Viewing.md

 ## clip space
-clip space 又叫做 Projection Space. coordinates in clip space are called window coordinates. clip space = what you get when you apply projection matrix.
+clip space 又叫做 Projection Space. coordinates in clip space are called window coordinates.

+Normalized Device Coordinates (NDC): This is a coordinate system used in the pipeline of rendering 3D graphics.
+NDCs are a standardized way to represent coordinates so that they are **device-independent**.
+Coordinates in this system are typically defined within a range (like 1 to 1 for both x and y).

+clip space = what you get when you apply projection matrix.
 Orthographic (正交) projection & Perspective (透视) projection.
 Clip space coordinates always go from -1 to +1 no matter what size your canvas is. clipping window is used to select the part of the scene that is to be displayed.